MarcoPolo/marcopolo.github.io/content/code/2019-12-12-from-c-to-rust-to-c.md

 }
 ```

 Now for the last chain in our telephone.
-We'll make a new C file that will call our rust defined add_one and our C defined add_two.
+We'll make a new C file that will call our Rust defined `add_one` and our C defined `add_two`.

 ```c
 extern int add_one(int n);